instagibbs/bolts/XX-eltoo-peer-protocol.md

 Reserve requirements are removed as there are no penalty transactions.

+Punishment mechanisms could be reintroduced for 2-party channels with [asymmetric witnesses](https://github.com/LLFourn/witness-asymmetric-channel), at the cost of increased complexity, HTLC replacement in lockstep, and inflexibility to multiparty scenarios.

 #### Defined Eltoo Channel Types

 The currently defined types are: